Transparency

 • Best For: Expats and policyholders who prefer clearly structured tariff tiers with defined coverage levels

-DKV Private Health Insurance – Company Overview
+DKV Private Health Insurance Overview

 DKV private health insurance is provided by DKV Deutsche Krankenversicherung, one of the largest private health insurers in Germany and part of the ERGO Group.
 The company offers comprehensive health insurance plans, as well as a wide range of supplementary products to meet different coverage needs.

-Unlike more individually configured systems, DKV structures its private health insurance around clearly defined tariff tiers.
+Unlike more individually configured systems, DKV structures its private German health insurance around clearly defined tariff tiers.
 These plans combine outpatient, inpatient, and dental care with varying levels of coverage, making them easier to compare across different price and benefit levels.

 In addition to full private health insurance, DKV has a strong presence in supplementary insurance, particularly for those covered by statutory health insurance (gesetzliche Krankenversicherung).
 This includes dental, hospital, and ambulatory add-ons, as well as broader package solutions.